Gill PhD business students

 Research area: Cross-cultural partnerships to solve equitable economic development using S.I.T. theory and partnering with government/NGO’s to tackle sustainability issues.

 Education: Bachelor of Arts in Finance and Accounting (Warsaw School of Economics, Warsaw, Poland, 2009), Bachelor of Arts in International Relations (University of Warsaw, Warsaw, Poland, 2010) Masters of Arts in Management (Warsaw School of Economics, Warsaw, Poland, 2011) Master of Arts in American Studies, University of Warsaw, Warsaw, Poland, 2012), Master of Arts in International Relations, University of Warsaw, Warsaw, Poland, 2012), Exchange term at University of British Columbia 2012.

 Background: Michal most recently was employed at Deloitte Touch Tohmatsu as a Junior Associate on the Grants and Incentives Team working on logistics, high tech and banking projects.
 Michal was a finalist in many competitions including the National EU-Knowledge Olympiad.
 He has publications in the Journal of Finance and Management Sciences and has also served as a wildland firefighter in Oregon, USA.

 Research area: Strategic management in various companies experiencing difficulties due to economic downturn.

-Education: Honours Bachelor of International Business undergrad (Carleton University 2001), MSc in Corporate Finance (EDHEC Business School, 2010) and MBA (University of Alberta, 2010).
-Exchange term at Universidad dolfo Ibanez, Chile.
+Education: Honours Bachelor of International Business undergrad (Carleton University, 2001), Exchange year at Universidad Adolfo Ibanez, MSc in Corporate Finance (EDHEC Business School, 2010) and MBA (University of Alberta, 2010).

 What's the best part of taking a PhD at Gustavson as a student?